flomotlik/blog/_posts/2013-03-11-New-deployment-configuration.markdown

 ## 4. New deployment options

-Something many of you wished for were deployment configurations for capistrano and engineyard.
+Something many of you wished for were deployment configurations for Capistrano and Engine Yard.
 Voilà, here they are!

 ![EngineYard and Capistrano deployment](/images/deploymentconfiguration/engineyard_capistrano.png)